 For a real-life example of the myriad benefits of treatment over incarceration, one only needs to take a look at Portugal.
 The European country, population 10 million, decriminalized non-violent drug possession in small amounts across the board in 2001, advocating treatment for addicts or those at high risk of drug addiction.

 When caught with a less-than-10-day supply of an illicit drug, citizens of Portugal are typically ordered to perform community service or pay a fine.
-If an individual is identified as an addict by legal and psychological professionals, who serve on “dissuasion panels,” he or she is typically required to enter a treatment program.
+If an individual is identified as an addict by legal and psychological professionals, who serve on “dissuasion panels,” he or she is typically required to enter in a treatment center arizona.